 • The hypotenuse is the longest side, opposite the right angle.

 If you switch to a different angle in the same triangle, opposite and adjacent can switch too.
-That is a common source of mistakes.
+SOHCAHTOA helps you recall which ratio uses which pair, but only after you label the sides correctly.

-Why Sine, Cosine, And Tangent Stay Constant
+Why The Ratios Stay Constant

 Worked Example: Find A Building Height

 This is a right-triangle problem.
 The horizontal distance is the adjacent side, and the building height is the opposite side.
-Since we know the angle and the adjacent side, tangent is the best match:
+Since we know the angle and the adjacent side, tangent is the match:

 tan35=height20\tan 35^\circ = \frac{\text{height}}{20}